Trig Identities A Level Maths

 Introduction to Trigonometric Identities

 A trigonometric identity is an equation involving trigonometric functions (like sin x, cos x, tan x, etc.) that is true for all values of the variable (except possibly for some isolated values where the functions are undefined, such as division by zero).
-Unlike trigonometric equations, which may only be true for specific values of x, identities are universally true within their defined domain.
+In real terms, unlike trigonometric equations, which may only be true for specific values of x, identities are universally true within their defined domain.
 Understanding and skillfully applying these identities is crucial for simplifying complex expressions and solving trigonometric equations efficiently.
 Mastering these identities will not only improve your problem-solving skills but also deepen your understanding of the underlying mathematical relationships.

 Key Trigonometric Identities: The Foundation